Join Our Fixed Trip Starting Date

 Chadar Trek is one of the most challenging and also one of the most beautiful treks in the Zanskar region of Indian Himalayas.

-Altitude Adventure India is one of the best chadar trek organizers in India.
+Altitude Adventure is reputed as one of the best chadar trek organizers in India.

 Brief Itinerary of Chadar Trek :